csFormation/git_cours/README.md

 This program is a game.
 Player is requested  to try to guess a number between a maximum and a minimum.
-He/she will have n attempts to guess the number.
+He/she will have n attempts to guess this number.
 If he is not able to figure out this number, he/she will lost.
-If not, he/she will win...
+If yes, he/she will win...